 In fact, 40% of all breaches in 2017 targeted payment card data, according to Trustwave's 2018 Global Security Report.
 And incidents involving point-of-sale systems were most common in North America.
 Keeping data safe should be a priority for shoppers, given the potential for point of sales data breaches and identity theft.

-There's plenty consumers can do to protect their data at malls, shops, restaurants, and other retail outlets.
-Here’s six tips to help you do what data security experts do when they're out engaging with retailers in public.
+There's plenty that consumers can do to protect their data at malls, shops, restaurants, and other retail outlets.
+Here are six tips to help you do what data security experts do when they're out engaging with retailers in public.

 Bagrin also advises reducing the risk of a POS retail data breach by going the

 ‘alerts' route.
 "If available, set up your credit or debit card to notify you every time it is used for any amount," he says.
 "I get a quick email and I can tell right away if it was me, an automatic payment, or if I have a problem."

 3. Track Your Credit Health

 Monitor your credit with a product like Experian CreditWorks to get notifications if your credit is accessed.
 "Since everyone's identity has been compromised, there very likely will be attempts to open credit with your identity to purchase something, and you will be stuck with the bill," Bagrin says.
 "To stop that, make sure you monitor and act fast."

 4. Change Your Name